AboutWebLLC/unofficial-updater2/README.md

 ## Introduction
-Unofficial Updater 2 (UU2) is an outgrowth of the frustration that came from trying to manually patch ColdFusion 8.0.1 with the numerous hot fixes and security bulletins that have been published.
-It is a tool to provide an easy way of consistently applying applicable hot fixes and security bulletins to ColdFusion 8.0.1 or 9.0.1.
+Unofficial Updater 2 (UU2) is an outgrowth of the frustration that came from trying to manually patch Adobe ColdFusion 8.0.1 with the numerous hot fixes and security bulletins that have been published.
+It is a tool to provide an easy way of consistently applying applicable hot fixes and security bulletins to Adobe ColdFusion 8.0.1 or 9.0.1.

 ### Disclaimers
-1. Unofficial Updater 2 can only be run against **Adobe ColdFusion 8.0.1** or **9.0.1**
+1. Unofficial Updater 2 can **only be run against** Adobe ColdFusion **8.0.1** or **9.0.1**
  - If you are running **8.0.0** or **9.0.0** you need to apply Update 1 from Adobe first
      - [Adobe ColdFusion 8 Update 1](http://kb2.adobe.com/cps/403/kb403277.html)
      - [Adobe ColdFusion 9 Update 1](http://kb2.adobe.com/cps/849/cpsid_84973.html)
-2. Unofficial Updater 2 is **NOT** endorsed by or have any ties to Adobe
+2. Unofficial Updater 2 is **not endorsed by or have any ties** to Adobe
 3. Use of Unofficial Updater 2 is **at your own risk**

 ## What it does
-First it asks specific questions about how ColdFusion is installed.
+Unofficial Updater 2 asks specific questions about how Adobe ColdFusion is installed.
 It will then produce backups of any directories it will modify.
 Finally, it will download the applicable hot fixes and security bulletins from Adobe and apply them according to the published instructions.
-It only updates files, it will NOT modify any settings (jvm.config, registry, etc).
+It only updates files, it will **not modify** any settings (*jvm.config*, *registry*, etc).

 ## How to use
 1. [Download](https://github.com/downloads/dcepler/unofficial-updater2/Unofficial-Updater2.jar) the packaged JAR installer